XinyueZ/wikipedia-google-place-together/README.md

 Sample wikipedia-google-place-together
 ===

+> This is a temporary repository  that will no longer be maintained.

 - Use Google Android Place API
+	- No chance to load more places with place-api of play-service.
 - Use Wikipedia Geo-Search
+	- As compensation to use Wikipedia Api.